François Darlan: Darlan's deal in North Africa

 In a secret session, Churchill persuaded an initially sceptical House of Commons.
-Eisenhower's recognition of Darlan was right, he said, and even if not quite right, it meant French rifles pointed not at Allies, but at Axis soldiers: "I am sorry to have to mention a point like this, but it makes a lot of difference to a soldier whether a man fires his gun at him, or at an enemy..."
+Eisenhower's recognition of Darlan was right, he said, and even if not quite right, it meant French rifles pointed not at Allied troops, but at Axis soldiers: "I am sorry to have to mention a point like this, but it makes a lot of difference to a soldier whether a man fires his gun at him, or at an enemy..."
 At the time, Churchill saw Darlan rather than de Gaulle as the better French ally, saying in the same speech that "de Gaulle is no unfaltering friend of Britain".
 On 26 November 1942 Churchill told the Foreign Secretary Anthony Eden that "Darlan has done more for us than de Gaulle" while Oliver Harvey wrote in his diary: "P.M. is getting more and more enthusiastic over Darlan".
 American historian Arthur Funk maintained that the "deal with Darlan" was misunderstood by the critics at the time as an opportunistic improvisation and claimed Darlan had been in talks with American diplomats for months about switching sides, and when the opportunity came, did so promptly.
-American historian Robert Paxton on the contrary considers it is a thesis "based on too many post-war pleas to be credible", based on archives showing Darlan making every effort to discourage and then thwart Allied action.
+American historian Robert Paxton on the contrary considers that a thesis "based on too many post-war pleas to be credible", based on archives showing Darlan making every effort to discourage and then thwart Allied action.

 The ceasefire and the "deal" were condemned by the Vichy government.
 Pétain stripped Darlan of his offices and ordered resistance to end in North Africa, but was ignored.
 The Germans were more direct: German troops occupied the remaining 40% of France on 11 November.
 However, the Germans initially paused outside Toulon, the base where most of the remaining French ships were moored.
 Only on 27 November did the Germans try to seize the ships, but all capital ships were scuttled, and only three destroyers and a few dozen smaller ships were captured, mostly fulfilling Darlan's promise in 1940 to Churchill.

-Darlan refused to repeal the most aggressive laws and measures of the Vichy regime, which resulted in political prisoners remaining in concentration camps in the South.
+Darlan refused to repeal the most aggressive laws and measures of the Vichy regime, which resulted in political prisoners remaining in concentration camps in southern Algeria.
 Justifying himself on military grounds, he refused to abolish the discriminatory status of Jews, restore the Crémieux Decree, or emancipate Muslims.

-There were numerous and obvious indications that the American public did not support its government's Vichy policy, that it saw Vichy's true colours, and that it even supported de Gaulle's Free France movement; even an American official admitted that this episode amounted to "a sordid nullification of the principles for which the United Nations were supposed to be fighting for".
+The American public supported Free France and did not like the "Darlan deal"; one American official admitted that this episode amounted to "a sordid nullification of the principles for which the United Nations were supposed to be fighting for."